blether

 The longer answer

 The biggest difference is AI clinical notes.
 Blether's core workflow is: you dictate a 60–90 second summary after the session, and the AI drafts a BACP-aligned clinical note with structured sections.
 You review, edit, approve.
-On Pro, that's unlimited.
+On Pro, that's unlimited and included.
 It's not an add-on or a per-note charge.
 If you're writing 10+ notes a week, this is where the time savings compound.

-Splose also offers AI note features, but as a paid add-on rather than a built-in workflow.
-Its broader strength is coverage.
-Scheduling, intake, notes, invoicing, telehealth, and a mobile app, all in a single product built for allied health across disciplines.
-UK therapists can use it, though it was designed for the Australian market.
+Splose also offers AI note features, but as a £22.50/user/month paid add-on rather than a built-in workflow.
+Its broader strength is coverage — scheduling, intake, notes, invoicing, telehealth, and a mobile app, all in a single product built for allied health across disciplines.

-The gap is UK context.
-Splose doesn't reference the BACP Ethical Framework, doesn't ship UK-specific note templates, and data residency is less explicitly UK-focused.
-Blether is UK-native.
-Data sits in UK data centres, templates are BACP-aligned out of the box, and we're ICO-registered as a data controller.
+The gap is therapy-specific UK context.
+Splose's templates are built for allied health broadly rather than psychotherapy, and the platform doesn't reference the BACP Ethical Framework.
+Blether's templates are BACP-aligned out of the box, data sits in UK data centres, and we're ICO-registered as a data controller.

 The trade-off is scope.
 Blether doesn't have a mobile app, doesn't do telehealth, and is designed for sole practitioners rather than multi-discipline teams.
 If you need video, mobile, and multi-provider scheduling, Splose covers more ground.
-If you want AI notes that save you hours each week with UK compliance built in, Blether is the more focused choice.
+If you want AI notes plus therapy-specific UK compliance in one bundled price, Blether is the more focused choice.

 Questions therapists ask us